 Watering is vital.
-As to how much you need to water, that is dependent on a range of factors, like the sort of soil, the sort of grass the lawn consists of, and of course the period of year.
+As to how much you need to water, that is dependent on a range of factors, like the sort of soil, the sort of grass the lawn consists of, and of course the time of year.
 During summer, most lawns will probably need around an inch of water each week to help keep them green and healthy.
 It is far better to water in the morning, because watering at night could promote fungal growth, and doing it in the warmth of the day will end in much of the water disappearing.
-If you give the pot a good watering twice a week, as opposed to doing it more often, but with less water, you may encourage the grass to put down deep roots and boost its general wellbeing.
+If you give the lawn a good watering twice a week, as opposed to doing it more often, but with less water, you may encourage the grass to put down deep roots and boost its general well being.

 All plants require food, and your yard is no exception.
-Nitrogen and phosphate are the two most essential things your bud needs, and there are many preparations available on the marketplace which contain these two elements in chemical type.
+Nitrogen and phosphate are the two most essential things your grass needs, and there are many preparations available on the marketplace which contain these two elements in chemical form.
 For a excellent organic option, use bone meal because the origin of phosphate (around two or three oz per square yard).
 As for nitrogen, lots of individuals advocate leaving the grass clippings on the lawn every second cut.
 When the clippings decompose, nitrogen is slowly released into the soil, forming a great natural fertilizer.

 The biggest error people make is mowing their lawns too short.
-Though it’s tempting to cut shorter so you don’t need to mow so often, you can seriously harm the bud with this approach.
+Though it’s tempting to cut shorter so you don’t need to mow so often, you can seriously harm the grass with this approach.
 As a rule, you should cut the grass to a height of about two to three inches in spring and autumn, and 2.5 to 3.5 inches during the summer.
 This is going to result in optimum grass growth, whilst lessening the overall look of weeds.

 It helps water and fertilizer to seep into the dirt easily and lets your lawn breathe.
 There are several approaches in which you can carry out the aeration: manually by bending holes with a garden fork, or perhaps by walking around the yard with spiked shoes; or simply by employing a specialized lawn aerator.